PAMinerva/paminerva.github.io/docs/LearnDirectX/A.02-Matrices.md

 ```
 <br>

+Aside from the registers used, the GPU machine code (ISA disassembly) is the same for both vector by matrix and matrix by vector multiplications.
 To understand the listings above, observe how we compute the multiplication of a row vector by a matrix.

 <br>